djepar/djepar.github.io/BlogEntry.md

 ### Start the UX Design Process: Empathize, Define, and Ideate by Google
 Finish the video and the second week challenge (user map) Start the third week.

+## 24 of october

+### Start the UX Design Process: Empathize, Define, and Ideate by Google
+Finish the third week about user map
+Start the fourth weeks about ideation process.